dialogtekgeek/DSTC8-AVSD_official/README.md

 DSTC8-AVSD: Sentence generation task for Audio Visual Scene-aware Dialog

 ## - Track Description
-Welcome to the follow-up challenge for Audio Visual Scene-Aware Dialog (AVSD) using Natural Langauge Generation (NLG) technologies.
+Welcome to the follow-up challenge for Audio Visual Scene-Aware Dialog (AVSD) using Natural Langauge Generation (NLG) technologies of the successor of DSTC7-AVSD.
 This challenge is one of the track for the **8th Dialog System Technology Challenges (DSTC8) workshop.**
 The task is to build a system that generates responses in a dialog about an input **video**.

 ### - Tasks